muratsankaya/AttackLab/phase2.md

 &nbsp;

-Continuing from the <getbuf> procedure which is detailed in the phase_1 solution, when getbuf is called the exploit string must input data in a way that when the program tries to return from getbuf should jump to the beginning of of the instructions that set %rdi a to the value of the cookies.
+Continuing from the <getbuf> procedure which is detailed in the phase_1 solution, when getbuf is called the exploit string must input data in a way that when the program tries to return from getbuf should jump to the beginning of the instructions that sets %rdi to the value of the cookie.
 Then jump to the beginning of touch2.

 &nbsp;